Juerd/eq3-max/README.md

 Because other implementations were part of larger systems, didn't compile, or were incomplete to the point of being useless, eventually I decided to roll my own.
 And of course, my version is incomplete too.
-But at least it's not part of a larger system; just run the application with a perl 5.20 or newer and it should Just Work.
+But at least it's not part of a larger system; just run the application and it should Just Work.

-(If you have an older perl, install IO::Socket::IP from CPAN.)

 I've never used the official Windows or Mac software on my Cube, and as such had to find out how to use the protocol from scratch.
 No portal, no cloud!